Right-covariant differential calculus on ${\cal F}({\mathbb C}_q^{2|1})$: -graded Hopf-Lie algebras

-Usually a given superalgebra is associated to a Lie superalgebra.
-The commutation relations of Cartan-Maurer forms allow us to construct the Lie algebra of the vector fields.
-In order to obtain the quantum Lie superalgebra of the vector fields we first write the differential {\sf d} in the form
+Usually a given ${\mathbb Z}_2$-graded algebra is associated to a ${\mathbb Z}_2$-graded Lie algebra.
+The commutation relations of Maurer-Cartan forms allow us to construct the Lie algebra of the vector fields.
+In order to obtain the ${\mathbb Z}_2$-graded quantum Lie algebra of the vector fields we first write the differential {\sf d} in the form